Online Application Deadline: December 1st, 2015

 The faculty of the Department of Political Science and the School of International Relations welcome talented candidates from a variety of academic backgrounds who wish to pursue a Ph.D. degree.
 Although a prior degree in political science or international relations is not necessary, it is strongly recommended that applicants have completed at least some course work in related fields, including political theory, statistics and social science research methods.
 POIR does not offer a stand-alone, terminal masters program, and only Ph.D. candidates would qualify to obtain the M.A. in POIR as they progress through the program.

-All students admitted receive a full five-year funding package.
-This package includes two years of fellowship and a combination of teaching and research assistantships that provide a generous stipend along with tuition remission, health insurance, and the waiver of certain fees.
+All students admitted receive a full five-year funding package ranging between $24,000 to $32,000 per academic year.
+This package includes full tuition remission, two years of fellowship, three years of teaching and research assistantships, health insurance, and the waiver of certain fees.
 There is no provision for a “pay your own way” option, although applicants holding outside fellowships (for example, certain Fulbright and Ford Foundation fellowships) may be considered for admission.

 - Veri Chavarin

 - Phone: (213) 740 - 1695

 - Email: firstname.lastname@example.org